 2. Reflections on the Lord Jesus’ Words to Thomas After His Resurrection

 The Bible records, “And after eight days again his disciples were within, and Thomas with them: then came Jesus, the doors being shut, and stood in the middle, and said, Peace be to you.
 Then said he to Thomas, Reach here your finger, and behold my hands; and reach here your hand, and thrust it into my side: and be not faithless, but believing.
 And Thomas answered and said to him, My LORD and my God.
 Jesus said to him, Thomas, because you have seen me, you have believed: blessed are they that have not seen, and yet have believed” (John 20:26-29).
-Before when I read these verses, I only knew that the Lord Jesus loved man too much and sympathized with man’s weakness.
+In the past when I read these verses, I only knew that the Lord Jesus loves us very much and sympathizes with our weakness.
 He knew Thomas’ inner doubt, so He appeared to him to dispel his doubt.
 But I didn’t understand more of the Lord’s intentions in doing that and speaking those words.
 My heart lightened immediately when I read the following words.

 The words in the book say, “What the Lord Jesus said to Thomas was also very clearly telling every person: The resurrected Lord Jesus is the Lord Jesus that had initially spent thirty-three and a half years working among mankind.
 Although He had been nailed to the cross and experienced the valley of the shadow of death, and He had experienced resurrection, His every aspect had undergone no changes.
 Although He now had nail marks on His body, and although He had been resurrected and walked out from the grave, His disposition, His understanding of mankind, and His intentions toward mankind had not changed in the slightest.
 Also, He was telling people that He had come down off the cross, triumphed over sin, triumphed over hardships, and triumphed over death.
 The nail marks were just the evidence of His victory over Satan, evidence of being a sin offering to successfully redeem all of mankind.
 He was telling people that He had already taken on mankind’s sins and He had completed His work of redemption.
 When He returned to see His disciples, He told them with His appearance: ‘I’m still alive, I still exist; today I am truly standing in front of you so that you can see and touch Me.
 I will always be with you.’
-The Lord Jesus also wanted to use the case of Thomas as a warning for future people: Although you believe in the Lord Jesus, you can neither see nor touch Him, however, you can be blessed by your true faith, and you can see the Lord Jesus through your true faith; this kind of person is blessed.”
-As it turned out, the Lord Jesus’ words toward Thomas contained God’s intentions.
-Although the Lord Jesus experienced resurrection, through His words to Thomas, man could see that He was still the Lord Jesus who used to live alongside His disciples day and night, that He is the God who observes the depths of man’s heart, that He is the almighty God, and that He knew the thought and mind of everyone.
+The Lord Jesus also wanted to use the case of Thomas as a warning for future people: Although you believe in the Lord Jesus, you can neither see nor touch Him, yet you can be blessed by your true faith, and you can see the Lord Jesus through your true faith; this kind of person is blessed.”
+From these words we can see that the Lord Jesus’ words to Thomas contained God’s intentions.
+Although the Lord Jesus experienced resurrection, through His words to Thomas, we can see that He was still the Lord Jesus who used to live alongside His disciples day and night, that He is the God who observes the depths of man’s heart, that He is the almighty God, and that He knew the thoughts and minds of everyone.
 Before the Lord Jesus was nailed onto the cross, He had known that Thomas did not believe that He is Christ.
 After the resurrection, He still knew it.
 So, He specially appeared to Thomas and had him touch His nail marks, making him believe that He is Christ, the incarnated God, so as to remove his doubt about Him and let him see that He was truly resurrected.
 The Lord Jesus’ resurrection and appearance, this powerful evidence allowed all believers in Him to see such facts: He is the glorious God Himself, He has triumphed over death and Satan, and Christ is with great authority and might.
-Moreover, the Lord Jesus’ words toward Thomas sent man a message: When you , don’t be like Thomas, only believing what you can see with your own eyes.
-The most crucial thing for a follower of God is to have true faith in Him, which directly concerns whether he can be approved by God and enter the kingdom of heaven.
-People will be blessed because of their true faith in God.
-However, if they always measure God’s appearance and work based on what they see with their own eyes, rather than know God from His words, they will make the same mistake as Thomas.
+Moreover, the Lord Jesus’ words to Thomas sent us a message: When we , we shouldn’t be like Thomas, only believing what we can see with our own eyes.
+The most crucial thing for us, followers of God, is to have true faith in Him, which directly concerns whether we can be approved by God and .
+We will be blessed because of our true faith in God.
+However, if we always measure God’s appearance and work based on what we see with our own eyes, rather than know God from His words, we will make the same mistake as Thomas.
 At this point, I cannot help but think of the Lord’s disciple Peter, who could recognize that the Lord is Christ, the Son of the living God.
 It was because during the time when he was in the company of the Lord, he saw much of what God has and is in the Lord from His word and work that he realized that the Lord is the incarnated God, Christ.

 The Lord said that He would come again.
 Then, will we be able to know Him when He returns today, in the last days?
 On what basis shall we know Him?
-Revelation 2:7 says, “He that has an ear, let him hear what the Spirit said to the churches.”
+Revelation 2:7 says, “He that has an ear, let him hear what the Spirit says to the churches.”
 Does it prophesy that the Lord will utter His words when He comes again?
-To welcome the Lord’s second coming, shall we be wise virgins and heed His voice?
+To welcome the Lord’s , shall we be wise virgins and heed His voice?
 Thanks be to the Lord!
-May the Lord show mercy to us and open our spiritual eyes, so that we can welcome His return by the true faith!
+May the Lord show mercy to us and open our spiritual eyes so that we can welcome His return by our true faith!
 Amen!